Bloom Time: Mid Summer Late Summer/Early Fall Mid Fall

 Patent Information: Non-patented

-Seed Collecting: Allow seedheads to dry on plants; remove and collect seeds Properly cleaned, seed can be successfully stored
+Seed Collecting: Allow pods to dry on plant; break open to collect seeds Allow seedheads to dry on plants; remove and collect seeds Properly cleaned, seed can be successfully stored

 This plant has been said to grow in the following regions: